 Why do I need a copywriting checklist?

 Other than the immense satisfaction of ticking boxes, knowing the important elements of copywriting will go a long way towards helping grow your online presence.
 But rather than having a giant info dump bury your enthusiasm, this checklist offers a digestible, concise guide to writing effective copy.
 So, no matter how confident you feel about writing copy, let this checklist do all the heavy lifting for you.
 Language and communication is an essential part of any business, but copywriting shouldn’t have to feel overwhelming.
-So, grab your favourite notebook and pen, draw up 6 boxes, feel free to colour code if you wish, and let’s dive into step 1 of our copywriting checklist.

 Step 1: Have a Clear Call to Action